Investigate improving health outcomes for yourself and your community

 The Health Science Postgraduate Programmes at EIT offer a selection of courses designed to meet the needs of health practitioners, health managers and other allied healthcare professionals whose practice has a focus on health.
-The Master of Health Science is the programme which completes the journey for many of our students from Postgraduate Certificate and Diploma in Health Science.
+The Master of Health Science is the programme which completes the journey for many of our students from the Postgraduate Certificate and Diploma in Health Science.

 Career Opportunities and Outcomes

 Multiple study pathways are available in discussion with your Programme Coordinator, however the most common pathways are:

 - Complete three courses at Level 8 (90 credits) and the Level 9 (90 credits) Thesis course, OR